swoole/docker-swoole/README.md

 # Image Variants

-The `phpswoole/swoole` images come in three flavors, each designed for a specific use case.
+The `phpswoole/swoole` images come in three flavors, each designed for a specific use case. **In production environment, we suggest using the Alpine images.**

 ## 1. `latest`, `<swoole-version>`, and `<swoole-version>-php<php-version>`